clementgibot25/holbertonschool-hbnb/README.md

 ![Place Creation Diagram](https://www.mermaidchart.com/raw/4177e42c-0402-47d5-9683-81c4f0fb2347?theme=dark&version=v0.1&format=svg)

-This sequence diagram details the process of a user creating a new place listing.
+This sequence diagram details the process of a user creating a new place.

 *   **Purpose**: To outline the steps involved from the user initiating the creation of a place to its persistence in the database.
 *   **Actors**: `User`, `Presentation`, `BusinessLogic`, `Database`.
 *   **Key Steps**:
-    1. (Optional Prerequisite) `User` may first request a list of available amenities via `GET /amenities`.
+    1.  `User` first request a list of available amenities via `GET /amenities`.
 This involves `Presentation` -> `BusinessLogic` -> `Database` and back to display options to the user.
     2.  `User` sends a `POST /places` request with place data (title, description, price, location, selected amenities) to `Presentation`.
     3.  `Presentation` layer validates the format of the input data.
         *   If invalid, returns a `400 Bad Request`.